dfinity/sdk/docs/concepts/pull-dependencies.md

 **Note**

-- `dfx deps deploy` always create the canister with the anonymous identity so that dependencies will have different controller with the application canisters;
+- `dfx deps deploy` always create the canister with the anonymous identity so that dependencies and application canisters will have different controllers;
 - `dfx deps deploy` always install the canister in "reinstall" mode so that the canister status will be discarded;

 ## Q&A

 ### Why download wasm into shared cache instead of a project subfolder?

-We don't want to encourage developers to include binary files in version control.
+We don't want to encourage including binary files in version control.

 On IC, every canister only has one latest version running on the mainnet.
-And service consumer should only integrate with that latest version.
+And service consumer should integrate with that latest version.

 So `dfx deps pull` always get the latest dependencies instead of locking on a particular run.

-Every pulled canister has one latest version in the shared cache and can be reused by different projects.
+Every pulled canister has the latest version in shared cache and can be reused by different projects.

 ### Should I include `deps/` folder in version control?